-Note - You can also prepare iced tea with Teakruthi’s Zen Mint Tea.
+Note: You can also prepare iced tea with teakruthi’s Zen Mint tea.

 These were the simple steps to prepare the tea and a variety of ways to consume it.
 Next, let us find out about the qualities present in a peppermint tea.

-Now, after learning all about the benefits this tea could provide, following are the factors that are needed for analyzing the best peppermint tea.
+Now, after learning all about the benefits this tea could provide, the following are the factors that are needed for analyzing the best peppermint tea.

 The method and criteria followed until the complete harvest of this plant, plays a vital role in the quality of the plant and indirectly of the brewed tea.
 Peppermint plants need plenty of water; it usually grows well in cool or amongst temperate regions.